Sunday, 15 November 2015

 The book came out again in 1995, 1997 and 1999 when I became pregnant for a second, third and fourth time and between births I would attend the sporadic classes at my local gym.
 Over the years running began to take over and after completing a couple of marathons and several half-marathons I became plagued with injuries as I hit my 40s.

 However, it wasn’t a physical awakening that brought me back to yoga but, rather a mental or spiritual awakening.
 Last winter I was in a supermarket car park and ended up having a slanging match with a woman over a parking space.
-When I got home I was full of righteous indignation until my 16-year-old daughter (who was with me at the time) gave me a strange look and said:
+When I got home I was full of righteous indignation until my 16-year-old daughter (who was with me at the time) gave me a strange look and said:“You need to calm down mum.
+That was embarrassing.”

 She was right.
 I was thoroughly ashamed of myself.
 I could blame the stress of work and the frantic pace of life with four children but that would be the easy way out.
 I needed to take control of myself and calm down.
 The only thing I knew that had a chance of working was yoga.
 And so I retrieved my well-thumbed 24-year-old book from the shelf and started to practice.
 And practice.
 I found a few yoga classes to try out and I began to practice every day at home.
 Sometimes for just 5 minutes, other times for up to 90 minutes a day.
 After 48 years on this planet I have to say nothing comes closer to giving me a sense of peace and calm than yoga.
 And the physical benefits are great too.
 I am more flexible than I was in my 20s, I can stand on my head for five minutes at a time and I sleep like a baby.